 A crucial detail to research is the account of Jesus from sources hostile to Christianity.
 In the church’s past history, we find three sources of information about Jesus and the Jewish cult of Christians.
 These accounts offer confirmation of the Gospel’s historicity and accuracy.
 Christian history confirmed by hostile sources is useful in apologetics as they offer testimony to Jesus’ ministry from those who have no incentive to promote Christianity.

 Josephus was a Roman military leader in Galilee.
-He was captured by the future emperor, General Vespasian.
+The future emperor, General Vespasian, captured him.
 Vespasian adopted Josephus as a member of the Flavian dynasty.
 In the 90s, Josephus wrote his massive history of the Jewish people, Jewish Antiquities.
 In the Jewish Antiquities, he wrote about Jesus and his brother James:

 1. Jesus was a rabbi (“wise man”) who worked miracles;

 2. He was said to be the Messiah, i.e., by his followers;

 3. He was executed by Pilate (AD 26–36) at the request of leading Jews;